 Instructions

-- Pour the cream into a small heavy bottomed pot and heat on medium until it reaches 190 degrees F on a candy thermometer.
-Heat the cream gently so it doesn't scorch.
+- Pour the cream and lemon juice into a medium heavy bottomed pot and heat on medium until it just comes to a simmer (about 190 degrees F on a thermometer.)
+Heat the cream gently so it doesn't scorch, and stir almost constantly with a silicone spoonula which helps scrape down the sides and bottom of the pan efficiently.

-- Add the lemon juice, and keep the cream at 190F for another 5 minutes, stirring gently.
-I found it easiest to keep moving the pot on and off the flame to maintain the temperature.
-The cream will thicken and coat the back of the spoon.
+- Gently simmer the cream for another 5 minutes, stirring gently.
+I found it easiest to keep moving the pot on and off the flame to maintain the gentle simmer.

-- Line a mesh strainer with several layers of cheesecloth, and set that over a bowl to catch the dripping whey.
-Pour the cream into the cheesecloth.
+- Line a mesh strainer with multiple layers of cheesecloth or a light kitchen cloth or napkin, and set that over a bowl to catch the dripping whey.
+Pour the cream into the lined strainer.
 Cover loosely with plastic and refrigerate for 8 hours.
+It is during this time that the thickened cream will transform into mascarpone.

 - Remove the cheese from the cheesecloth and keep in a tightly closed container in the refrigerator until ready to use.

-- Makes approximately 1 1/4 cups.
-Plan to use the cheese within a week or so.
+- Makes approximately 1 ~ 1 1/4 cups.
+Plan to use this fresh cheese within a week or so.

 Can you use lime instead of lemon to make mascarpone?